-The age-old question when the holidays roll around is how do I keep my turkey moist.
+The age-old question when the holidays roll around is how do I keep my turkey moist?
 It’s true, turkey can be really hard to cook properly because it’s such a lean meat.
-So we’re going to answer all of you how to cook a turkey questions to help you make the best herb roasted turkey for your holiday celebrations.
+So we’re going to answer all of your how to cook turkey questions to help you make the best herb-roasted turkey for your holiday celebrations.

 Do I Have To Cover My Turkey With Aluminum Foil?

-Covering your roasting turkey with foil can help to keep your turkey moister, so if you are comfortable using foil while cooking go for it.
+Covering your roasting turkey with foil can help to keep your turkey moist (I know people hate that term but seriously, who wants a dry turkey?), so if you are comfortable using foil while cooking go for it.
 However, when you are using a roasting pan it’s really not necessary.
 We don’t like to use aluminum foil on our food but it’s really up to you.

 Should I Put Butter Under The Skin Of My Turkey?